-Final timetables for weekdays, excluding Friday 25 August, will be ready from May 2017
+Final timetables for weekdays, excluding Friday 25 August, are now available online.

 During the August Bank Holiday weekend (25-28 August inclusive) additional works will be taking place at London Waterloo meaning a further five platforms (platforms 1-14) will be closed.
 This is while final testing and works are carried out to allow the full and standard timetable to be reintroduced on Tuesday 29 August.

 This will further reduce the number of trains we are able to run right across the network but the impact will be more significant closer to London.